How Not to Raise Horrible Kids

 I asked him kindly to put them on.
 He didn’t.
 I knew enough to know that I should never lose a battle with a toddler, so I was not going to put them on for him.
 Then I remembered the book, and how I wasn’t just seeking obedience but a heart that wanted to obey.
 So I talked to him about Jesus and sin and repentance.
 I prayed with him.
 I forgave him and helped him pray.

 I talked to him about Jesus and sin and repentance.
 I prayed with him.
-I forgave him and helped… Click To Tweet
+I forgave him and helped him pray.
+Click To Tweet

 But his little shoes were still laying on the floor and Judah was not about to put them on.
 So I did it all again.
 The talk and the training and the encouragement and the forgiveness.
 I was really doing an admirable job working on his heart, but I had a real problem.